Harish2f/StoreSalesPrediction/README.md

 mkdir data_given
 ```

-As a Good practice, let's push all the files to GIT and also start versioning our data using DVC
+Let's push all the files to GIT remote repository and also start versioning our data using DVC

 First, we have to initialize GIT and DVC